-Dry Rock Creek landscaping before and after including pricing for the rock bed, how long it took to install and more!
+Check out our dry creek bed landscaping using large rocks and mid-sized river rocks on our sloped front yard.
+Lots of dry creek bed pictures, including before and after, plus pricing for the rock bed, how long it took to install and more!

 It's a pinch-me moment over here.
-After years and years of hating our landscaping down the side of our house and wanting to replace it... we finally had a bunch of work done and are so happy with how it turned out!
+After years and years of hating our landscaping down the side of our house and wanting to replace it... we had a slope dry creek bed installed and are so happy with how it turned out!

-We had a rock bed installed on the side of our yard.
-Our house sits on a hill and the side of our house, where the dry creek was installed, is super shady so it's hard to get grass to grow.
-A past owner of our house, had that area very-well manicured, but he/she must have been a master gardener.
+Our house sits on a hill and we desperately need some front yard landscaping.
+Where the rock decoration was installed, it is super shady so it's hard to get grass to grow.
+A past owner of our house had that area very-well manicured, but he/she must have been a master gardener.

-Before, I jump right into all the details, let me show you one before and after photo of the dry rock stream area.
+Before, I jump right into all the details, let me show you one before and after photo of the dry creek landscaping area.
 You'll know better what it looked like before vs. now and some of what I'm trying to share will make more sense.

 We have such a large landscape bed.
 We've been overwhelmed with the maintenance and care since day one of living here.
 Over the course of the 7+ years we've lived here, we've done a few landscape improvements to that part of the yard but just haven't been able to keep up with it.

-I got the idea to do a dry rock stream from a house that's a few miles away from ours.
-They have a similar sloped front yard and I remember that house before/after it had all the landscape rock brought in.
-Their rock creek draws my eye every time I go by and I just knew that it would be the same at our house if we installed one.
+I got the idea to do a front yard dry creek bed landscaping project from a house that's a few miles away from ours.
+They have a similar sloped front yard and I remember that house before it had all the large river rock brought in.
+Their slope dry creek bed draws my eye every time I go by and I just knew that it would be the same as our house if we installed one.

-I started planning for the dry rock creek a few years ago by gathering inspiration and talking to Luke about it.
-When we had the hardscape contractor build the stacked stone egress window wells for the basement, we decided to have him bid the dry rock creek out.
+I started planning for the front yard dry creek bed landscaping project a few years ago by gathering inspiration and talking to Luke about it.
+When we had the hardscape contractor build the stacked stone egress window wells for the basement, we decided to have him bid the rock front yard project.

-To get started with getting a good bid for the rock landscaping project, we started the process by talking about what I wanted.
+To get started with getting a good bid for the landscape design with rocks, we started the process by talking about what I wanted.
 I offered to email him inspiration images of exactly what I was looking for after that.
 I've always loved the look of darker rocks with big boulders so I emailed him a picture of an image of that.

 I came upon the idea of having a small flagstone patio installed on top of the rock creek.
-The placement of the rock landscaping between the flagstone and the creek, seemed ideal for everything to just work together.
+The placement of the rock landscaping between the flagstone and the dry creek bed seemed ideal for everything to just work together.

 Luke wasn't as confident that we'd actually use/love the flagstone patio but he's always game for my ideas (or usually is anyways).
 So, I called the hardscape contractor back and added the flagstone patio to the landscape plan.
 I sent him a picture of a stone walkway and small patio to help show what I was looking for in regards to the flagstone seating area.

 After meeting at the stone quarry to talk about the boulders, smaller rock, flagstone, etc., I got the quote.
-The quote to install the flagstone patio, install the dry rock creek, clean out the landscaping beds, and continue the stacked river rock down the driveway (including all materials, labor and equipment) was $8,150.
+The quote for the front yard landscaping idea, which included installing the flagstone patio, the dry creek bed landscaping (large boulders and mid-sized river rocks), cleaning out the landscaping beds, and continuing the stacked river rock down the driveway (including all materials, labor and equipment) was $8,150.
 We were happy with that quote so we decided to have the work done.

 The project took a full week with at least two people working on it.
 It's honestly something Luke and I could have never DIY'd.